Two of the most popular outdoor apparel brands are Patagonia and The North Face (TNF).

 Bottom Line Up Front: To cut right to the chase, I find the Nano Puff insulated jacket to be a much better wear fit overall (and from a quick survey of my friends).
 If you need to make a quick decision, pick up the Nano Puff here as the better choice.

-The main differences between the Thermoball and Nano Puff are:
+The main differences between the Thermoball vsNano Puff are:

 Both the Nano Puff and ThermoBall are excellent jackets all on their own – they are incredibly well-made, priced reasonably for the quality, and have hundreds of happy customer testimonials backing them.
 But if you’re stuck between the Nano Puff and ThermoBall but can only have one, it’s worth it to dive deeper and really see which jacket comes out on top in warmth, the most breathable fabric, and more.

-Both the Nano Puff and ThermoBall insulated jackets come in various jacket types as well as vests, or hooded jacket, but for the purposes of an even comparison, this review will focus on the basic full-zip standard Nano Puff and ThermoBall.
+Both the Nano Puff and ThermoBall insulated jackets come in various jacket types as well as vests, or hooded jackets, but for the purposes of an even comparison, this review will focus on the basic full-zip standard Nano Puff and ThermoBall.

 Here is how the Nano Puff and ThermoBall insulated jackets stack up against each other.

 Patagonia’s Nano Puff is one of their most popular jackets and has even won an Editor’s Choice award for Climbing Magazine.
-This is a fairly classic jacket, with an attractive quilted pattern and is available in both men’s and women’s styles.
-Customer’s love this jacket for its versatility, warmth and overall weather-proofness.
+This is a fairly classic jacket, with an attractive quilted pattern, and is available in both men’s and women’s styles.
+Customers love this jacket for its versatility, warmth, and overall weather-proofness.

 Typically those that spend significant time outdoors have an even deeper appreciation for brands that strive to use recycled materials that are eco-friendly.
 Patagonia really did a great job with their Nano Puff synthetic insulated jackets in this aspect.
 The shell and lining of the jacket are 1.4oz of 22D synthetic polyester fabric, with 100% of it coming from recycled sources.
 The shell also has a DWR finish to keep the rain and moisture at bay.